mikosama326/ontag/README.md

 This will just simply look through the metadata of each track in the library and add the 'title', 'artist', and 'album' fields into tags.
 Might make things easier to search later.

 ## How to install:

-+ Clone the repo:
+**Step 1:** Clone the repo:
 ~~~~
 git clone https://github.com/mikosama326/ontag.git
 ~~~~
 Or download it as a ZIP or whatever.

-+ Navigate into folder where setup.py is
+**Step 2:** Navigate into folder where 'setup.py' is.

-+ Install using setuptools
+**Step 3:** Install using setuptools.
 ~~~~
 pip install .
 ~~~~
 Or whatever suits your fancy.
 I highly recommend using virtualenv: [https://virtualenv.pypa.io/en/stable/]

-+ You'll install Click (for the CLI), TinyTag (for track metadata reading), TinyDB (for the database), and Colorama (for the color-coded output)
+*You'll install Click (for the CLI), TinyTag (for track metadata reading), TinyDB (for the database), and Colorama (for the color-coded output).
+Trust me, it's a good idea to use virtualenv at this point.*

+**Step 4:** Change the config file LIBPATH.
+The config file is called 'trimurthulu.txt' at the moment.
+Anyone who knows Hindu mythology will get why.
+LIBPATH should be assigned to the default folder to look for your music library.

 ## Some output files you'll see:
 + **musicdb.json** : contains the actual database.